-Ken and Beate are producing these beautiful creations under an exclusive license agreement with Dietrich Varez ( also a long time resident of Volcano), who is one of the most known artists in Hawaii, and referred to often as "Hawaii's Prince of Prints".
+Ken and Beate are producing these beautiful creations under an exclusive license agreement with Dietrich Varez ( also a long time resident of Volcano), who is one of the most beloved artists in Hawaii, and referred to often as "Hawaii's Prince of Prints".
 The collaboration of the talents of all three artists creates beautiful unique pieces of wearable art that will last a lifetime.

 Beate was born in Germany, and Ken is originally from San Francisco, California.
 Even though both grew up in different parts of the world together they made a perfect team in following their dreams.

 Life in Hawaii started with a container, a tent, and a tarp, with no money and no job, and slowly they worked hard towards their goals.
 After finding a small cottage to rent in Volcano Village Ken and Bea were one of the first 5 vendors that started the now so popular Farmer’s Market in Volcano.
 They operated their licensed commercial kitchen in the back of their small cottage, baked delicious cakes, croissants, bagels, and sweet treats, and they were blamed for creating the first line in Volcano that went from the sales table around the inside walls of Cooper Center out the door, when people where waiting for their special treat for Sunday.